Village Clerk's Office

 More detailed information can be found online at travel.state.gov.
 For more information regarding passports and the documents required to apply for a passport, please contact the Clerk's Office at 847/933-8203.

 Real Estate Transfer Tax

 Real estate transfer stamps may be purchased at the Clerk’s Office in Skokie Village Hall.
 Before a real estate transfer stamp is issued the property must be free of liens and violations and can not have any overdue bills owed to the Village.
 Real estate transfer stamps costs $3 per $1,000 in property value.
-For sample of the Real Estate Transfer Tax form please click here.
+For the Real Estate Transfer Tax form please click here.
 For more information, please contact the Clerk's Office at 847/933-8203.

 By Village code, the Village Clerk is the custodian of the Village Seal and affixes its impression on documents when required.
 By state statute, the Clerk is the keeper of the Village records which includes minutes and ordinances dating back to 1888.
 The Records Division of the Village Clerk's Office has numerous responsibilities, including filing, distributing, publishing and providing security for legal documents such as ordinances, resolutions, proclamations, agreements and minutes of the Board of Trustees' meetings.